simongui/simongui.github.io/_posts/2023-02-14-visualizing-postgres-explain-analyze.markdown

 ![](https://blog.dalibo.com/img/202101_pev2_highlight.png)
 _Figure 2.
 PEV2 right panel._

-On the right side showh in _Figure 2_ of the screen we get a visual of the operation tree.
+On the right side shown in _Figure 2_ of the screen we get a visual of the operation tree.

 As always I like to thank people for the tools they open source.
 Thank you [DALIBO](https://blog.dalibo.com) for your work on PEV2.
 I've really enjoyed how easily PEV2 makes all the information I need available to troubleshoot queries.